AlexisRenchon/Home/index.md

 @def title = "Franklin Example"
 @def tags = ["syntax", "code"]

-# How to use Franklin
+# HELLO!
+How to use Franklin

 \tableofcontents <!-- you can use \toc as well -->